magicmarc/marks-reverie/src/content/posts/returning-to-eastford.md

 slug: "returning-to-eastford-complete"
 ---

-# Returning to Eastford - a 'Homecoming'
+# Returning to Eastford: a 'Homecoming'

 Before moving to Australia, I lived in **Eastford**.